 You may be knocked out (unconscious), or you may just feel confused

-Doctors will do a CT scan of your head to make sure your brain isn't bleeding or bruised
+Doctors may do a CT (computed tomography) scan of your head to make sure your brain isn't bleeding or bruised

 Once you get a concussion you can get future concussions more easily, especially if your brain hasn't healed

 Repeated concussions may increase your chance of getting long-term brain damage and dementia Dementia Dementia is a brain problem that makes it hard to remember, think, and learn.
 Most dementia begins little by little and starts after age 65.
 It’s normal for the brain to change with age, but... read more